typeof(1:5)

 obj_addr().
 Call it with a large vector.
 Is the address the same inside and outside the function?

 R uses a tracing garbage collector with a mark-and-sweep algorithm.
-When R runs low on memory, the collector pauses execution, finds all reachable objects (by tracing pointers from the known roots: the global environment, the call stack, the symbol table), marks them, and then sweeps away everything unmarked.
+When R runs low on memory, the collector pauses execution, traces all reachable objects by following pointers from the known roots (the global environment, the call stack, the symbol table), marks them, and sweeps away everything unmarked.
+If a SEXP has no path back to any root, it ceases to exist.

-The collector is generational: it divides objects into three generations based on how long they have survived.
-New objects are generation 0.
-Objects that survive one collection are promoted to generation 1, then to generation 2.
-The insight is that most objects die young (temporary vectors in a loop, intermediate results in a pipeline), so collecting generation 0 frequently and generation 2 rarely is efficient.
+The collector is generational, dividing objects into three generations based on how long they have survived.
+New objects are generation 0; objects that survive one collection get promoted to generation 1, then to generation 2.
+The insight behind this design is that most objects die young (temporary vectors in a loop, intermediate results in a pipeline), so collecting generation 0 frequently and generation 2 rarely is efficient.
+It is the same principle behind most modern garbage collectors, from Java’s G1 to Go’s concurrent collector.

 You can trigger collection manually and see the results: